Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 Only two exemptions exist.
 A cookie is exempt if its sole purpose is transmitting a communication over a network, or if it's strictly necessary to deliver a service the user explicitly requested.
 Session management, shopping carts, language settings, consent status storage.
 That's it.
 The Cookiebekendtgorelsen Section 4 is exhaustive.

-Analytics cookies are not exempt.
+Analytics cookies aren't exempt.
 Not for first-party analytics.
 Not for privacy-friendly analytics.
 Not for self-hosted analytics.
 If your tool stores data on or reads data from the visitor's device, you need consent.

+One nuance worth knowing: the old Business Authority said in 2021 it would deprioritize enforcing simple first-party statistics cookies.
+The legal requirement never changed, and Digitaliseringsstyrelsen now holds the pen.
 This is the critical difference from France.
-CNIL maintains a formal consent exemption for analytics: 22 tools can operate without a cookie banner if they meet strict conditions (first-party only, no cross-site tracking, 13-month cookie limit).
+CNIL maintains a formal consent exemption for analytics: qualifying tools can operate without a cookie banner if they meet strict conditions (first-party only, no cross-site tracking, 13-month cookie limit; CNIL evaluated 23 tools before moving to self-assessment in 2026).
 Denmark has no such framework.
 No approved list.
 No exemption criteria.
 Every analytics cookie requires consent, period.

 Denmark vs. France: analytics consent requirements